About Us

 Edited by Rachel Perkins and Marcia Langton

-This book was released to accompany the excellent SBS series of the same name a number of years ago and although not specifically Victorian, it does have an excellent chapter on Victoria that is presented by Indigenous voices and academics.
+This book was released to accompany the excellent SBS series of the same name a number of years ago.
 An excellent and accessible broad coverage of history and issues from an Indigenous perspective.

 Get Resource